Tyre labels explained: fuel economy, grip and noise ratings

 Anyone that uses this, will be able to download the necessary details of the scanned label.

-This part of the label simply shows if the tyre in question is suitable for driving in severe snowy conditions.
+The snow icon on the EU tyre label shows if the tyre in question is suitable for driving in severe snowy conditions.

 Driving in the snow is very challenging – even for experienced drivers – so these tyres are important for those who regularly drive in these conditions.

-It includes information on ice grip performance, based on ISO 19447 standard.
+The ice icon on tyre labels includes information on ice grip performance, based on ISO 19447 standard.
+This will show how suitable the tyre is for very cold conditions.

 Where will I see a tyre label when buying car tyres?